choosehappy/HistoQC/ContributingGuidelines.md

 ### Working together

-HistoQC is being developed at Case Westen Reserve University.
+HistoQC is being developed at Case Western Reserve University.
 Ways to contribute (other than forking this repository) include [joining Andrew's group](http://ccipd.case.edu), as well as collaborating on research projects and methods that can be integrated back into HistoQC for everyone to use.

 Contact Andrew at andrew.janowczyk@case.edu if you are interested in further discussions!